Wenjun-Mao/roop_FastAPI_Queued/README.md

 # roop_FastAPI_Queued
 When facing very high traffic, the roop_FastAPI server can be overloaded.
-To prevent this, roop_FastAPI_Queued added queueing to roop_FastAPI using RabbitMQ and Celery. roop_FastAPI is a web API wrapper for the "roop" project, designed to provide a user-friendly interface for interactions with the underlying roop system. roop_FastAPI allow for sending a POST with headless args and retrieving output with GET once ready.
+To prevent this, roop_FastAPI_Queued added queueing to roop_FastAPI using RabbitMQ and Dramatiq. roop_FastAPI is a web API wrapper for the "roop" project, designed to provide a user-friendly interface for interactions with the underlying roop system. roop_FastAPI allow for sending a POST with headless args and retrieving output with GET once ready.
 In order to improve the output capacity, this wrapper applies monkey patching on a few functions from the original roop project.
 This does not involve changing any code in the original roop repo.